prith98/FEC/README.md

     - Transpilation package used to convert ReactJS-specific syntax into browser-consumable JavaScript.
 - **Webpack**
     - Bundling package used to bundle javascript modules and component-focused stylesheets into ```.js``` and ```.css``` bundles for browser comsumption.
-- **Jest + React-Testing-Library**
-    - Testing framework and library used for unit tests, integration tests, and end-to-end tests.

 ---